tytydraco/yessleep/out/Ever_since_my_twelfth_birthday_Ive_been_getting_a_black_puzzle_piece_as_a_birthday_gift_and_Im_finally_ready_to_talk_about_it.md

 So why am I writing all of this now, after so many years of silence and self-horror and shame?

-Because I am tired of living in the walls, and I truly know that *I am better now*.
+Because I am tired of living in the walls, and truly *I am better now*.
 Better than my parents.
-Better than the psychologists, the eye doctors and the brain specialists.
+Than the psychologists, eye doctors and brain specialists.
 Better than all of you.
 For years, I thought my life had been a slow accumulation of doubt.
-In fact, it’s been the opposite.
-Piece by piece, my doubts have been falling away…
+In fact, it has been the opposite.
+Piece by piece, my doubts have been falling away.

 When I opened my journals this morning and started writing this, I thought I was writing a story, compiling a strange personal experience into a narrative for other people to be creeped out by, but the reality is that by writing everything down, I have understood a fundamental truth about myself.